 Profile

 Tony’s passion lies in solution development; his empathy for the cyber defender drives everything he does.
 He has had various roles in his career, giving him the benefit of seeing the problems in the industry from a variety of perspectives.
-“My experience over the last few years, dissecting the security problems that plague our industry, and designing new approaches that defy current conventional logic, is enriching to me,” he says.
-Opswright, the company he founded, helps address the shortage of security engineering talent pool through the automation of consequences-oriented mission alignment and threat-informed defense.
+“My experience over the last few decades, dissecting the security problems that plague our industry, and designing new approaches that defy current conventional logic, is enriching to me,” he says.
+Opswright, the company he founded, helps address challenges with “insecure by design” by embedding security into engineering workflows to resolve the lack of time and knowledge that engineers face when designing new systems for critical infrastructure.

 Challenging assumptions is Tony’s second nature.
 He believes in teaching through understanding.
 “By dissecting the problem and evaluating multiple approaches, we can start to gain actionable understanding about how to address the problem,” he says.
 This means students will always be able to rely on Tony to bring real-world and actionable perspectives to the classroom.